F1 (BT) – Chapter 17 MCQ’s (Diversity and equal opportunities) – ACCA

 MCQs: Choose one from the given options.

-Multiple choice: Choose all those answers which seems to you correct/ or incorrect, as per the requirement of the question.
-Keep your eye on the wording “(select all those which are correct/ or incorrect)“.
+Multiple choice: Choose all answers that seem correct or incorrect, as per the requirement of the question.
+Keep your eye on the wording “(select all those which are correct/ or incorrect)”.

-Drop down: Select from the list provided.
+Dropdown: Select from the list provided.

 Type numbers: Type your answer in numbers as per the requirement of the question.